Sumo

 Basically the wrestlers ranked in the same division fight together and they compete for the championship of each division.

-Therefore two wrestlers have the same rank number and the higher rank wrestler is given "east" and the other wrestler is given "west".
+So, two wrestlers have the same rank number, but the higher rank wrestler is given "east" and the other wrestler is given "west".

 (For example, Juryo east 1st > Juryo west 1st > Juryo east 2nd > Juryo west 2nd > ...)